apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user/expiry.md

 This attribute may contain the following two values:

 - _"New password was found in password history."_ or
-- _""New password is identical to the current password."_
+- _"New password is identical to the current password."_

 #### XML Import